AntelopeIO/leap/docs/01_nodeos/03_plugins/trace_api_plugin/index.md

 ## Purpose

-While integrating applications such as block explorers and exchanges with a EOSIO blockchain, the user might require a complete transcript of actions processed by the blockchain, including those spawned from the execution of smart contracts and scheduled transactions.
+While integrating applications such as block explorers and exchanges with an EOSIO blockchain, the user might require a complete transcript of actions processed by the blockchain, including those spawned from the execution of smart contracts and scheduled transactions.
 The `trace_api_plugin` serves this need.
 The purpose of the plugin is to provide:

 * A transcript of retired actions and related metadata
 * A consumer-focused long-term API to retrieve blocks